simonmichael/hledger/hledger-lib/hledger_journal.m4.md

   format INR 9,99,99,999.00
 ```

+Commodity directives have a second purpose: they define the standard display format for amounts in the commodity.
+Normally the display format is inferred from journal entries, but this can be unpredictable;
+declaring it with a commodity directive overrides this and removes ambiguity.
+Towards this end, amounts in commodity directives must always be written with a decimal point
+(a period or comma, followed by 0 or more decimal digits).

 ### Default commodity

 The D directive sets a default commodity (and display format), to be used for amounts without a commodity symbol (ie, plain numbers).